 The bullpen took the loss in five games during the streak.
 The starters were losers 26 times.
 Obviously, the relievers collected all 12 victories during the starters’ run of futility.

 Sixteen times during the streak, the starter did not last the five innings needed to qualify for a win.
 Corbin lost seven times, Anibal Sanchez lost five, Paolo Espino four, Gray and Erick Fedde, on the IL for much of time, both lost three and Abbott lost twice.
 Joan Adon and Cade Cavalli took the other two losses.
 The combined starters earned run average during the steak was 6.74.
 All six also had no-decisions.
 None of the starters went as many as seven innings.

 No Max Scherzer or a healthy Steven Strasburg in that bunch.

 The Nationals tied the record for starting-pitcher futility at home on August 17, against the Cubs.
 Abbott went six innings, but the best the Nats could do was a 2-2 tie headed to the seventh.
 The bullpen took a 3-2 loss, the 35th time in a row without a starter winning.

-That kept the record in town: The last-place 1949 Washington Senators, who lost 104 of its 154 games, established the post-1900 standard with 35 straight games with starters not winning.
+That kept the record in town: The last-place 1949 Washington Senators, who lost 104 of their 154 games, had established the post-1900 standard with 35 straight games without a starter winning.

 The Nationals broke that record the next night in San Diego, even as Washington was defeating the Padres, 3-2 with two runs in the ninth.
 Soto and Bell, Padres now, were on hand to watch.